Huguette05/PGMT-ProductManagementSystem/README.md

  Keep in mind the mobile number must be 10 numbers and above and the password must be strong with minimum 8 characters.

-Generating Reports
-The Reports section provides  reports  to gain insights into Product stock 1.Locate the Download list button  and click it  .
-Note that it will be  "PDF" Format

-Logout
-To log out of the application, click on the "Logout" icon in the top navigation bar.

-If you have any questions or issues while using the application, please contact at keronjunior234@gmail.com.